unionai-oss/pandera/docs/source/dataframe_models.rst

 .. note::

-    * You can supply the key-word arguments of the :class:`~pandera.core.checks.Check` class initializer to get the flexibility of :ref:`groupby checks <column_check_groups>`
+    * You can supply the key-word arguments of the :class:`~pandera.api.checks.Check` class initializer to get the flexibility of :ref:`groupby checks <column_check_groups>`
     * Similarly to ``pydantic``, :func:`classmethod` decorator is added behind the scenes if omitted.
-    * You still may need to add the ``@classmethod`` decorator *after* the :func:`~pandera.core.pandas.model_components.check` decorator if your static-type checker or linter complains.
+    * You still may need to add the ``@classmethod`` decorator *after* the :func:`~pandera.api.pandas.model_components.check` decorator if your static-type checker or linter complains.
     * Since ``checks`` are class methods, the first argument value they receive is a DataFrameModel subclass, not an instance of a model.